vuejs/vitepress/docs/guide/markdown.md

 :::

 ::: details
-This is a details block, which does not work in Internet Explorer or Edge.
+This is a details block, which does not work in Internet Explorer or old versions of Edge.
 :::
 ```